Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Equilibrium

 Before solving the coupled set of Eqs.~(\ref{diffglb}) and (\ref{diffglT}) we have to simplify them by explicitly evaluating the respective integrals.
 This can be done analytically by determining the equilibrium distribution function $\nu^0({\bf r},{\bf k})$ in a self-consistent way within a variational ansatz.
 In the low-temperature regime it is appropriate to choose an ansatz which resembles the Fermi-Dirac distribution of a non-interacting Fermi gas at zero temperature:

-Here the variational parameters $R_i$ and $K_i$ represent the Thomas-Fermi radii and momenta, respectively, which describe the extension of the equilibrium Fermi surface in both coordinate and momentum space.
-The dipole-dipole interaction stretches both the particle density \cite{rzazewski} and the momentum distribution \cite{miyakawa_t_2008} in the direction of the polarization, which is taken into account by a possible anisotropy of the parameters $R_i$ and $K_i$.
+with $\boldsymbol\Theta(x)$ denoting the Heaviside unit step function.
+Here the variational parameters $R_{\imath}$ and $K_{\imath}$ represent the Thomas-Fermi radii and momenta, respectively, which describe the extension of the equilibrium Fermi surface in both coordinate and momentum space.
+The dipole-dipole interaction stretches both the particle density \cite{rzazewski} and the momentum distribution \cite{miyakawa_t_2008} in the direction of the polarization, which is taken into account by a possible anisotropy of the variational parameters $R_{\imath}$ and $K_{\imath}$.
 With this ansatz, the normalization of (\ref{ansatzwigner}) to $N$ fermions leads to

 where the bar denotes geometric averaging, i.e.~$\overline{R}=\left(R_xR_yR_z\right)^{\frac{1}{3}}$.
 In order to be physically self-consistent the ansatz Eq.~(\ref{ansatzwigner}) has to minimize the total Hartree-Fock energy of the system as the collision integral vanishes in equilibrium.
-Hence the total energy $E_t$ of the system consists only of the kinetic term
+Hence the total energy $E_t$ of the system consists of the kinetic term

 the trapping term

 the direct Hartree term

 and the Fock exchange term